ulad-litvin/yac_assembly/README.md

 # yac_assembly
-Reference assembly of sequencing results from YAC DNA extraction
+Reference-guided assembly of sequencing results from YAC DNA extractions (and more).

 ## installation procedure

 ### 1. install Miniconda

 Miniconda is a package manager that helps you to download and install different bioinformatic tools.
-Instructions on how to install Miniconda can be found here https://docs.anaconda.com/free/miniconda/ .
+Instructions on how to install Miniconda on your computer can be found here https://docs.anaconda.com/free/miniconda/ .

 ### 2. clone this repository